-Participants practice using this collaborative tool in teams and develop a deeper understanding of the customer.
-They analyze the customer from four different angles and put all the information in a visual format which simplicity enables participants to focus on a particular area and thus gain a higher degree of precision when defining the customer’s needs and consequently, take better decisions in this regard thanks to a shared clarity on the matter.
-The empathy map was originally created by Dave Gray and has gained much popularity within the agile community.
+Participants practice using this collaborative tool in teams.
+This helps them develop a deeper understanding of the customer (internal/external).
+They analyze the customer from four different angles.
+Then they put all the information in a simple, visual format.
+Its simplicity enables participants to focus on a particular area.
+Thus, they gain a higher degree of precision in defining the customer’s needs.
+This is useful for taking better decisions about the customer.
+The empathy map creates a shared clarity on the matter.
+That’s why it has gained much popularity within the agile community.

 - Join each team and provide the activity link.

 - Participants brainstorm and recall all the knowledge they have about the customer.

 - They write each piece of information about the customer on virtual sticky notes.
 Then they split the information for every bit of it to fit a certain quadrant: say, think, do, feel.

 - They address in full things like: overlapping of the information in the four quadrants, missing pieces, and inconsistencies (e.g. positive actions and negative feelings).
 The discussion makes the entire image well defined and clear for all the teammates.
 Then, they share it with other parties involved.

 - The team coordinator from each team will present the outcome to the other teams by using the visual empathy map.

 - The facilitator may ask the following questions: